Budget destinations to make your vacation in the Philippines even cheaper

 But as we promised, there is a great deal of activities for you to enjoy in Siargao other than surfing.
 A daytrip to Socorro/Bucas Grande (two name for the same place) is something that’s worth your time and money.
 Though not the cheapest activity, it is a very magical place, with a hidden lagoon full of caves and waterfalls (Sohoton Cove), and snorkeling among stingless jellyfish in Tojoman Lagoon.

-Pure white sand beaches are just waiting for you to find them, while everybody is so bussy surfing.
+Pure white sand beaches are just waiting for you to find them, while everybody is so busy surfing.
 Island hopping in Siargao Island is also among the finest in the Philippines, with many people taking nude pictures in Naked Island – an island made entirely from white sand.
-Dako and Guyam Islands are two more stops, and flawless tropical islands.
+Dako and Guyam Islands are two more stops and flawless tropical islands.
 Magpupungko Tidal pools on Siargao Island are also a natural wonder you shouldn’t miss, as well as Sugba Lagoon (Cheaper to go to, and somewhat similar to Socorro, so don’t do both).

 Some places in Siargao offer a variety of activities like kayaking and kitesurfing, day and night jungle trekking, hiking and caving, game fishing and more.
 So as you can see, you’ll not run out of activities.
 Nightlife on the island is very good as well, so this place is a full package.